 - Problems understanding / following directions

 - Difficulty finding words to express basic needs

 - Nasality / Resonance

-To request and an appointment, send an email to our Scheduling Specialist, Marolyn Strickland at MStrickland@SpeechAndHearingSav.org .
+To request an appointment, please call us at (912) 355-4601 or send an email to our Scheduling Specialist at firstname.lastname@example.org.

 Stuttering is an interruption in the flow and rhythm of speech which is often manifested by repetitions, hesitations, blocks, and other patterns.
 Current research suggests stuttering is caused by the interaction of 3 things: a physiological predisposition to stutter, the environment, and the individual’s reaction to the environment and to the stuttering itself.

-Articulation problems involve an impairment in the way speech sounds are formed and combined.
-Articulation difficulties may be the result of faulty learning patterns, environmental influences, physical or cognitive factors, or hearing loss.
+Articulation difficulties involve an impairment in the way speech sounds are formed and combined.
+These may be the result of faulty learning patterns, environmental influences, physical or cognitive factors, or hearing loss.

 Voice problems may be characterized by inappropriate pitch (too high or too low), loudness (too loud or not loud enough), quality (harsh, hoarse, breathy, or nasal) or stress patterns (monotone or excessive stress).
 These problems may or may not be related to physical disorders of the vocal mechanism.
 Treatment for voice disorders is often coordinated with medical voice assessment.

 Aphasia is the partial or complete loss of speech or language resulting from a stroke or injury to the brain.
 Aphasia is a communication impairment that may affect any aspect of language including comprehension, expression, numeric skills, reading and writing.
 The range of language damage can be mild to severe.